The information below is important to consider when planning a degree recital. There are several procedures in place to ensure fair space assignments.

 Cancellations

 Students may cancel their dress rehearsals and/or recitals by contacting the Scheduling Office at least 2 business days prior to the rehearsal/recital date.
 Canceled dress rehearsals will not be rescheduled.
-If a recital is canceled, it must either be rescheduled to a later semester or take place off campus.
+If a recital is canceled, it must either be rescheduled to a later semester or take place in a CFA classroom, studio room, or off campus.
 Off campus recitals do not receive production support.
 Students who fail their recital permissions must inform the production department in order to cancel their recitals.

 Failure to Show